 With its Mediterranean climate, cool sea breezes whisking off the Pacific Ocean help keep temperatures moderate year-round in Ventura.
 Outdoor Activities are numerous.
 Surfing, swimming, boating, fishing, and sightseeing, all of which can be accessed from the city’s two bustling ocean harbors.

 First up on our Ventura day trip is the Harbor, a working hub of the local fishing industry intertwined with a thriving retail center.
-A myriad of seafood restaurants, specialty shops, and entertainment can be found in and around the harbor area.
+Many seafood restaurants, specialty shops, and entertainment can be found in and around the harbor area.

 Not far from the visitor center is the Harbor Village, located at the southern end of the Santa Barbara Channel.
 The village serves as a quaint waterfront resort with hotels, recreation, and a dining marketplace.
 Activities include diving, boat charters, sea kayaking, sports fishing, and whale watching.
 Website.